 So many different components go into creating a great yearbook – from organizing the perfect committee, to crafting great content, to snapping memorable photos.
 All parts come together to produce a one-of-a-kind book.
 But now that you’ve put together this large token of school iconography, how do you get people to actually purchase it?

-Here are some off-the-cuff tips for guerilla marketing your yearbook:
+Here are some out-of-the-box tips for guerilla marketing your yearbook:

-Make it known: Those daily announcements that everyone struggles not to fall asleep to during homeroom do come in handy for one thing – marketing.
-Get on the intercom daily and put a little pep in your step.
+Make it known: People need to see/hear something 7 times before they commit it to memory.
+Those daily announcements that everyone struggles not to fall asleep to during homeroom do come in handy for one thing – marketing.
+It might be unconventional, but get on the intercom daily and put a little pep in your step.
 Wake the students up and remind them to buy a yearbook!

 Up the ante: Hold a raffle or contest for everyone that purchases a yearbook.
 To increase the number of participants, make the prize more than just tacky swag.
 Raffle off donated items like gift cards, spa services, or even gadgets and electronics.
 Each time a yearbook is purchased, hand out a raffle ticket.
 You can build up the excitement and competition by setting a deadline date for buying a yearbook and receiving a raffle ticket.

 Target parents: Even if students don’t realize they want a yearbook at the present time, their parents do.
 Parents understand the nostalgia that comes with the yearbook – so play to this.
 Call and send mailings home to parents, and remind them that they don’t have to wait for their son or daughter to purchase – they can do it for them.